fluthjs/fluth-doc/docs/en/api/operator/audit.md

 ## Parameters

-- `trigger$` (Stream | Observable): The trigger stream.
-When this stream emits a value, the audit operator emits the latest resolved value from the source stream.
+- trigger$ (Stream | Observable): The trigger stream.
+When this stream emits a value, the operator emits the latest resolved value from the source stream.
-- `shouldAwait` (boolean, optional): Whether to wait for the source stream's `pending` state to resolve.
+- shouldAwait (boolean, optional): Whether to wait for the source stream's `pending` state to finish.
 Defaults to `true`.
-If the source is `pending` when triggered, it will wait for resolution before emitting.
+When trigger$ fires while the source is `pending`, it waits for resolution before emitting.

-## Return Value

-Returns a new `Observable` that only emits the latest resolved value from the source stream when the trigger is activated.

 ## Details

-- Only emits the current value of the source stream when the trigger stream emits a value.
+- Only emits the current value of the source stream when the trigger stream is in `resolve` status and emits a value.
-- Only emits resolved values, ignores rejected `Promise`s.
+- Only emits resolved values; rejected values are ignored.
 - If the source stream emits multiple values quickly, only the latest resolved value is emitted.
-- When `shouldAwait` is `true`, if the source is `pending`, it waits for resolution before emitting.
+- When shouldAwait is `true`, if the source is `pending`, it waits for resolution before emitting.
-- When the `trigger$` stream completes, the stream produced by `audit` also completes.
+- When the trigger$ stream completes, the stream produced by `audit` also completes.

 ## Usage Scenarios